qgis/QGIS-Enhancement-Proposals/qep-405-label-lines-on-parts-options.md

 This new behavior option will split the label text over the parts of a multi-geometry feature.

 The label text will be split at new line characters, and each line will be placed separately over corresponding parts from the input feature geometry.
+Note that the splitting will occur AFTER the existing setting for "Wrap on character" is applied, so any custom new line character the user has configured for that setting will be respected when placing labels for multipart geometries.

 If the multipart geometry does not contain sufficient parts for the label text then the excess lines will be ignored.